netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         *(bool)*
       -
-      - Use Layer 2 parameters (channel number, MAC address, and VLAN ID) in addition to the 4-tuple (<source IP>:<source port>::<destination IP>:<destination port>) that is used to identify a connection.
-Allows multiple TCP and non-TCP connections with the same 4-tuple to co-exist on the Citrix ADC appliance.
+      - Use Layer 2 parameters (channel number, MAC address, and VLAN ID) in addition to the 4-tuple (<source port>::<destination IP>:<destination port>) that is used to identify a connection.
+Allows multiple and non-TCP connections with the same 4-tuple to co-exist on the Citrix ADC.
     * - lbmethod

         *(str)*